madamegaymes/Fucking-Fast-Multi-Downloader/README.md

    - Extract and download files to the `downloads` folder.
    - Remove processed links from `input.txt`.

+## Extra
+  - You can use `link_extract.py` to get all the links directly.
+  - Just put the html block where all the fuckingfast.co links exist.

 # Disclaimer
 This tool is created for educational purposes and ethical use only.
 Any misuse of this tool for malicious purposes is not condoned.
 The developers of this tool are not responsible for any illegal or unethical activities carried out using this tool.